Musicals101.com

 b.
 Nov.
 18, 1909 (Savannah, GA) - d.
 June 25, 1976 (Los Angeles, CA)

 This sophisticated lyricist and occasional composer contributed to some of the most memorable songs of the 20th Century.
 His lyrics began appearing in Broadway revues during the 1930s, and several successful jazz recordings led to work in Hollywood, where Mercer began turning out standards like "I'm An Old Cowhand," "Hooray for Hollywood," "Jeepers Creepers" and "Too Marvelous for Words."
 A personable performer, Mercer became a regular on radio, appearing with such stars as Bing Crosby and clarinetist Benny Goodman.
 In 1942, he helped co-found Capitol Records, one of the most influential recording companies of that era.
 While remaining a top Hollywood songwriter, Mercer made occasional trips back to Broadway.
 He teamed with composer Harold Arlen for the memorable St. Louis Woman (1946), which included "Come Rain or Come Shine."
 Mercer wrote both words and music for Top Banana (1951) and teamed with composer Gene de Paul for the hilarious comic strip hit Li'l Abner (1956).
-Later projects like Saratoga (1959) and Foxy (1964) did not fare well.
+His later stage projects Saratoga (1959) and Foxy (1964) did not fare well.

-Back to Who's Who In Musicals
+Back to: Who's Who In Musicals